 MN SNAP subsidizes surgeries for feral cats.
 How can we help you become a client?

-Spay and neuter services are available for feral, barn, community or free-roaming cats (cats that will not be adopted personally or to a third party).
-MN SNAP will subsidize surgeries for feral, barn, community or free-roaming cat caretakers with no income qualifications.
+Low-cost spay and neuter services are available for feral, barn, community or free-roaming cats to caretakers with no income qualifications.
+These are cats that will not be adopted personally or to a third party.

 A feral cat is not socialized to live with people; it is fearful of and generally avoids people.
 Feral cats cannot be adopted into homes.